France (Europe & Russia)Advice for All Destinations Vaccinations Malaria Other Health Risks Alerts News

 - Tetanus: spread through contamination of cuts, burns and wounds with tetanus spores.
 Spores are found in soil worldwide.
 A total of 5 doses of tetanus vaccine are recommended for life in the UK.
 Boosters are usually recommended in a country or situation where the correct treatment of an injury may not be readily available.

-- Tick-borne Encephalitis: spread mainly through the bite of an infected tick.
-Risk is higher during the warmer months, for those exposed outside in forests, woods, and grassy areas (e.g. forestry workers, farmers, campers, hikers).
+- Tick-borne Encephalitis: spread mainly through tick bites.
+Risk is higher during the warmer months between spring to autumn.
+Spending long periods of time outdoors in forests or rural areas whilst undertaking outdoor activities such as camping, rambling or mountain biking increases your risk.
 For most travellers the risk is extremely small and can be avoided through prevention of tick bites.

 - Malaria not normally present unless the illness was contracted abroad.